ko-i/ko-i/README.md

-- Hello and welcome :)
+- Hello and welcome
-- I am very happy now.
+- I'm very glad you came :)